dlang/DIPs/DIPs/DIP1NNN-MVF.md

   * Templates without an explicit `@safe`, `@trusted`, or `@system` attribute will remain agnostic, inferring their attributes from the site of their insantiation, regardless of whether the compiler was invoked with one of the aforementioned compiler flag or not, maintaining the status quo.

 DMD will also be updated with a new `version` identifier `D_SystemByDefault` that will be set to `true` any time the compiler is invoked with `-revert=safeByDefault` or neither flag.
 Utilizing D's fantastic design by introspection features, users will be able to use `D_SystemByDefault` in their code to futher manage the transition with greater detail and greater precision, as illustrated below.

+These new compiler features will give early adopters to either opt-in or opt-out of the safe-by-default feature before either action becomes compulsory.

 ```D
 // Ensuring a module is only compilable with a `@safe`-by-default compiler